Intern Upgrade to Audiologist License

 You must provide proof of passing the national Praxis Exam.
 Please see the Exam Information page for more details on how to register for this exam.

-A waiver of the Praxis Exam requirement may be granted to applicants who hold the American Speech-Language-Hearing Association's Certificate of Clinical Competence.
+A waiver of the Praxis Exam requirement may be granted to applicants who hold the American Speech-Language-Hearing Association's Certificate of Clinical Competence or American Board of Audiology certification.

 Criminal History Evaluation